My Sixth Look at Buddhism: The Last of the Three Marks: Not-Self

 The Three Marks that characterize life within the Buddhist philosophy are Impermanence, Suffering, and Not-Self.
 This post discusses Not-Self.

 Buddhism admits that this is the most challenging of the three marks to understand.
-It’s basic thought is that we do not have an essential self or personality that continues on without change.
+Its basic thought is that we do not have an essential self or personality that continues on without change.
 This is a tenet that distinguishes Buddhism from many other religious systems.

 Buddhism teaches that five factors comprise an individual: